-All About Mudra Bank Loan Yojana (PMMY)
+All About Pradhan Mantri Mudra Loan Yojana (PMMY)

 Mudra loan of Pradhan Mantri Mudra Yojana is a Government of India undertaking designed to meet the financing needs of non-corporate small business units of the country.
 The idea is to provide financial support for small business which employ majority of the Indian working population.

 A Bit of Details About Mudra Loan

 Under Mudra Loan Yojana, the government has come up with a 3-teir loan structure targeted towards different businesses depending on the size and stage of the business.
 The three tiers of this Yojana are:

 - SHISHU Loan offering financial support of up to INR 50,000.

 - KISHOR Loan offering financial support of amount ranging between INR 50,000 and INR 500,000.

 - TARUN Loan offering financial support of amount ranging between INR 500,000 and INR 10,00,000.

 SHISHU loan is designed for startups while the KISHOR loan is designed for businesses who have already started up and require financial help for establishing themselves.
 The TARUN loan is designed for those business which are already established but require financial help for expansion of the business.